Havelok the Dane: According to Gaimar

-Denmark is ruled by the evil King Odulf/Edulf, brother of King Aschis, one of Arthur's knights (510-28).
+Denmark is ruled by the evil King Odulf/Edulf, brother of King Aschis, one of Arthur's knights (510–528).
 On arrival, Havelock is attacked and Argentille seized.
-Havelock defeats the attackers and rescues Argentille, but the two are forced to flee to a church tower where they defend themselves (533-54).
-Fortunately, Sigar Estalre, Gunter's one-time steward, sees Havelock's resemblance to Gunter and rescues him from his predicament (505-9, 555-70).
+Havelock defeats the attackers and rescues Argentille, but the two are forced to flee to a church tower where they defend themselves (533–554).
+Fortunately, Sigar Estalre, Gunter's one-time steward, sees Havelock's resemblance to Gunter and rescues him from his predicament (505–509, 555–570).
 Sigar hears Havelock's story and checks its veracity.
-First, by looking for the flame when he sleeps (571-645), and then by getting Havelock to sound a horn which only the rightful heir of Denmark can sound, whereupon everyone takes Havelock as their lord (646-734).
-Havelock defeats Edulf in battle (735-758) and then Edelsie, having used the tactic taught to him by Argentille of propping up the corpses of his army to make it look like he has more men.
+First, by looking for the flame when he sleeps (571–645), and then by getting Havelock to sound a horn which only the rightful heir of Denmark can sound, whereupon everyone takes Havelock as their lord (646–734).
+Havelock defeats Edulf in battle (735–758) and then Edelsie, having used the tactic taught to him by Argentille of propping up the corpses of his army to make it look like he has more men.
 Edelsie dies a few days later, allowing Havelock and Argentille to inherit both Edelsie's and Adelbrit's old lands.
-Havelock rules for twenty years (735-818).
+Havelock rules for twenty years (735–818).

 The Middle English romance

 Havelok is intricately constructed, consisting of a double arc in which the royal heirs of both Denmark and England are unjustly displaced as children but later restored to their rightful positions.
 The poem opens in England during the reign of Athelwold, who is described in ideal terms as a just and virtuous king.
-He dies without an adult successor and leaves his young daughter Goldborow to the care of Godrich, Earl of Cornwall, who is to rule as regent until Goldburow can be married.
+He dies without an adult successor and leaves his young daughter Goldborow to the care of Godrich, Earl of Cornwall, who is to rule as regent until Goldborow can be married.
 Athelwold stipulates that she should be married to the "highest man in England".
 After Athelwold's death Godrich immediately betrays his oath and imprisons Goldborow in a remote tower in Dover.

 The poem then shifts to Denmark, where a similarly virtuous king, Birkabein, dies, leaving behind two daughters, Swanborow and Helfled, and a son, Havelok.
 Godard, a wealthy retainer, is appointed regent.
 Godard too betrays his trust: he brutally murders the daughters by cutting their throats and hands the three-year-old Havelok over to a thrall, the fisherman Grim, to be drowned in the sea.
-Grim recognizes Havelok as the rightful heir to the kingdom when he sees a pair of miraculous signs: a bright light that emerges from the boy’s mouth when he is sleeping, and the “kynemerk,” a cross-shaped birthmark on his shoulder.
+Grim recognizes Havelok as the rightful heir to the kingdom when he sees a pair of miraculous signs: a bright light that emerges from the boy's mouth when he is sleeping, and the "kynemerk", a cross-shaped birthmark on his shoulder.
 Grim is persuaded to spare Havelok's life, but tells Godard that he has killed the child.
 Grim flees with Havelok and his family to England, where he founds the town of Grimsby at the estuary of the Humber.
 Havelok is brought up as part of Grim's family and works as a fisherman alongside Grim and his sons.
 (Several versions tell that Havelok was raised under a false name, Cuaran, in order to protect his identity, though the Middle English version omits this detail.)